Will joining a fraternity or sorority compromise my academics?

 Does being a member of a Greek-letter organization have benefits after graduation?

 Absolutely.
 Greek membership is a lifelong commitment.
 Once you are an initiated member, you remain a member for life.
 As such, each organization has an extensive alumni network.
 Being a fraternity or sorority member means having an immediate connection with thousands of other members.
 There are many successful alumni all over the country who are always looking to hire the best and the brightest that our community has to offer.
 In addition, there are alumni groups or graduate chapters that operate in most cities and metropolitan areas across the country.
 If you find yourself in a new city, you can start your networking with your brothers or sisters in the local alumni group.

-College is an exciting time in a student’s life.
-Participation in Fraternity and Sorority Life can be a great way to make their collegiate experience even richer.
-Our organizations have been here since 1855 and have remained a constant at Allegheny College.
-Today they represent thirty percent of the campus and have ten Greek-letter organizations.
-You will find our men and women dedicated to bettering themselves through service, scholarship and leadership opportunities. if you have any questions, feel free to contact the Office of Student Involvement at 841-332-2754 or firstname.lastname@example.org.
+College is an exciting time in a ones life; participation in Fraternity and Sorority Life can be a great way to enrich the student experience.
+The establishment of Greek-letter organizations began in 1855 and have remained a constant at Allegheny College.
+Today we have five national fraternatites and five national sororities representing about thirty percent of the college community.
+You will find our fraternity men and sorority women dedicated to bettering themselves through service, scholarship, and leadership opportunities. if you have any questions, feel free to contact the Office of Student Involvement at 841-332-2754 or firstname.lastname@example.org.